 Squeaking in under the $1000 mark is this beautiful electric guitar from Fender.
 Like all Stratocasters, this product has the Synchronized Tremolo that gives it a wide variation in pitches.
 There is a good range of tonal flexibility here with a thick overdrive as well as bubbly high-ends.

 This instrument is a great blend of the tradition that stands behind Stratocasters as well as modern touches that make it a joy to play.
 The 25.5-inch string length is part of what gives this guitar its signature sound.
 It’s a 6-string electric guitar that is well suited for all types of music.
 The strong and sturdy feel combined with Fender’s excellent build quality means it’s an instrument that will last you for years to come.
-It even comes with a great deluxe gig bag for carrying it around in.
-Despite being soft, this case does a good job of protecting your instrument.
-You can buy this guitar in Olympic White, Two-Toned Sunburst, and Walnut for just under $1000.

 If you’ve got the time, read our in depth Fender American Special Stratocaster review

 The shape of this guitar is very visually pleasing and sure to be a conversation starter.
 It has a single cutaway style.
 You will find Humbucker/P90 pickups to help you produce the sound you are after.
 It is possible to seamlessly transition between the two tonal styles without losing any of your punch or volume.